membrane/api-gateway/membrane-esb/cli/examples/router/validation/soap-custom/README.txt

 The following part describes the example in detail.

-First take a look at the soap-schema-validation.proxies.xml file.
+First take a look at the proxies.xml file.